-In addition, 6 executives not considered part of the senior management have a noncompetition agreement of between 6 and twelve months with compensation equivalent to six months of their fixed salary.
+In addition, 6 executives not considered part of the senior management have a noncompetition agreement of between nine and 12 months with compensation equivalent to six months of their fixed salary (plus their variable compensation in two cases).

 Indicate whether, beyond regulatory requirements, these contracts must be reported to and/or approved by management bodies of the company or of the Group.
 If so, specify the procedures, events and nature of the bodies responsible for their approval or for communicating this: